 Doctoral students must commit to fulfilling the DE requirements and present a tentative plan for doing so (with proposed courses, dates for those courses, and a target date for the Qualifying Examination).

 Designated Emphasis Requirements

-Students in the DE must take three courses from the list below, or two courses from the list plus a third course with substantial political economy content with the approval of the DE head graduate advisor.
+Students in the DE must take three courses from the list below, or two courses from the list plus a third course with substantial political economy content that has been approved by the Designated Emphasis's head graduate advisor.
 At least two of the three courses must be taken outside of the student’s home department.
 And the three courses must be from at least two different departments.

 Core Course List

 |POL SCI 279||Selected Topics in American Government||4|

 |SOCIOL 273C||Advanced Seminars in Research Methods: Comparative and Historical Research||3|

 |SOCIOL 280Q||Advanced Study in Substantive Sociological Fields: Economy and Society||3|

 |HISTORY 280D||Advanced Studies: Sources/General Literature of the Several Fields: United States (When topic is Economic History)||4|

 |ECON 215B||Political Economics||3|